HubSpot/hubspot-project-actions/README.md

 # Official HubSpot Project Actions

-:warning: This is pre-release software.
-It is unstable and subject to breaking changes.

-For now, we recommend using the more stable [current project upload action](https://github.com/HubSpot/hubspot-project-upload-action)

----

 Use these composable actions to upload, deploy, and test your HubSpot Developer Projects.
 These actions are modular so you can arrange them into a workflow that best suits your needs.

 Don't know where to start?
 Follow the usage guide below to set up a basic flow to upload your project into your HubSpot account.